realnifty/regex-tutorial/regex.md

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
 ```

-It is important to note that the forward slashes (`/`) at the beginning and end of of the regex simply denote the boundaries or beginning and end of itself.
+It is important to note that the forward slashes (`/`) at the beginning and end of the regex simply denote the boundaries or beginning and end of itself.

 ```
 /^([a-z0-9_\.-]+)@
 ```

 For the first grouping above, characterized by being wrapped in parentheses `()`, the `^` denotes the beginning of the string to be matched.
 Parentheses used in a regular expression not only group elements of that expression together, but also designate any matches found for that group as *tokens*.
 We can see there is a bracket expression with a set of ranges and literal characters to be matched. `([a-z` (matches lowercase letters from a-z) `0-9` (matches digits from 0-9) `_` (matches the literal character underscore) `\.` (an escaped character, matching the literal character period or dot) `-` (matches the literal character dash) `]+)`.
 The quantifier `+` will match one or more of the preceding *token*.
-Finally, the `@` outside the parentheses but will be matched only once in this expression as a literal character.
+Finally, the `@` outside the parentheses will be matched only once in this expression as a literal character.

 ```
 ([\da-z\.-]+)\.